Carry-on bags

 Checked luggage

-Chargers aren’t specifically mentioned in the list of allowed items by Canadian air regulators, however, generally, they’re allowed.
-Although the final decision rests on each security officer, pretty much 99.99% of the time, you won’t experience any issues with packing phone or laptop chargers in your hand or checked luggage.
+Chargers arenโt specifically mentioned in the list of allowed items by Canadian, European, United Kingdom, New Zealand, and Chinese air regulators, however, generally, theyโre allowed.
+Although the final decision rests on each security officer, pretty much 99.99% of the time, you wonโt experience any issues with packing phone or laptop chargers in your hand or checked luggage.

-Australian travel authorities don’t consider chargers and other electric appliances as dangerous goods, so they’re allowed in hand and checked luggage without restrictions.
+Australian and Indian travel authorities donโt consider chargers and other electric appliances as dangerous goods, so theyโre allowed in hand and checked luggage without restrictions.

 Disclaimer: The final decision of whether you can bring corded and wireless chargers onboard airplanes always rests on the security officer.
 Some airlines also have additional rules that may be different.